 Weightlifting shoes are gaining popularity in the world of lifting and CrossFitting so, naturally, there are more options to choose from than just a few years ago.
-When these specialty sneakers first came out, they were nothing great to look at so it is a bonus that as things gain popularity in the marketplace, they tend to become more aesthetically pleasing.
-The Nike Romaleos 3 is a sleek looking lifting shoe designed to keep your feet supported and give you a more efficient lifting workout.
-Many CrossFitters, as well as powerlifters, have worn the Romaleos 3 and commented on how much it improved their overall workout.
-While lifting shoes are not absolutely necessary, the Romaleos 3 will not only support you, but they will help you achieve lower squats and better body alignment in terms of lifting.
+When these specialty sneakers first came out, they were nothing great to look at.
+It is a bonus that as things gain popularity in the marketplace, they tend to become more aesthetically pleasing.
+The Nike Romaleos 3 is a sleek looking lifting shoe.
+It is designed to keep your feet supported and give you more efficient lifting workout.
+Many CrossFitters, as well as powerlifters, have worn the Nike Romaleos 3 and commented on how much it improved their overall workout.
+While lifting shoes are not absolutely necessary, the Nike Romaleos 3 will not only support you.
+They will help you achieve lower squats and better body alignment in terms of lifting.
 The durable rubber TPU outsole is designed to provide excellent grip on flat surfaces.
 It has a 20mm drop which will help you gain an expanded range of motion.
 It is made to offer a supremely snug fit to help your feet stay stable and, unlike its predecessor, it offers a flexible forefoot.
-On top of all that, the Nike Romaleos 3 comes in lots of colorways so you can personalize your lifting shoes to whatever suits your fancy.
+On top of all that, the Nike Romaleos 3 comes in lots of colorways.
+You can personalize your lifting shoes to whatever suits your fancy.

 Since the Nike Romaleos 3 is a weightlifting or powerlifting shoe, it is not meant to have a whole lot of support going on in its midsole.
 With that said, you do need some support when you are lifting.
 That is why Nike includes two removable insoles